Adhithya03/FOC_DOCS/Writings/Current_control.md

 ![alt text](image-20.png)

-Actually the current controllers are implemented in the `Control_System` with all the debug signals.
+The current controllers are implemented in the `Control_System` with all the debug signals.

 ![alt text](image-19.png)

-For the sake of explanation I have removed all the debuggings and the signals which can distract us from the main goal of understanding the current controllers.
+For the sake of explanation I have removed all the debugging signals and the signals which can distract us from the main goal of understanding the current controllers.

 The inputs to this block are